Minnesota United's Emanuel Reynoso arrested in Argentinian hometown

-Authorities arrested Minnesota United standout Emanuel Reynoso in his Argentina hometown early Tuesday morning on allegations he was involved in an armed encounter last weekend.
+Authorities arrested Minnesota United star Emanuel Reynoso in his Argentina hometown early Tuesday morning on allegations he was involved in an armed encounter last weekend.

-The prosecutor's office in Cordoba, Argentina, charged Reynoso with threatening to use a gun, minor injuries and robbery.
+The prosecutor's office in Cordoba, Argentina, detained Reynoso while it investigates accusations that — according to multiple media reports translated from Spanish — he used a gun to strike a 16-year-old male in the head at a party early Sunday morning.

-Reynoso's lawyer, Jorge Sanchez del Bianco, told a local television station that Reynoso, 26, was not at the scene of a party Sunday at dawn — and was not involved in an attack on a teenage boy the prosecutor's office called particularly violent.
+Reynoso's lawyer, Jorge Sanchez del Bianco, told a local television station that Reynoso, 26, was not at the scene and was not involved in an assault the prosecutor's office called particularly violent.

-Sanchez told Cordoba's El Doce TV station in Spanish translated to English that Reynoso is "absolutely unrelated to any wrongful act."
+Sanchez told Cordoba's El Doce TV station that Reynoso is "absolutely unrelated to any wrongful act."

-The prosecutor's office statement released and translated said there's a "reasonable and justified suspicion" that Reynoso and an unidentified group of five to seven other people participated in committing "different crimes."
+The prosecutor's office in a statement said there's a "reasonable and justified suspicion" that Reynoso and an unidentified group of five to seven other people participated in committing "different crimes" that included use of a weapon and robbery.

-Argentina daily newspaper La Nacion on Monday reported Cordoba authorities were investigating whether Reynoso attacked a minor under 16 with the butt of a pistol.
+Argentina daily newspaper La Nacion on Monday reported Cordoba authorities were investigating whether Reynoso attacked a minor with the butt of a pistol.

-Sanchez told the TV station "there was a conflict, a fight in the neighborhood where he was," but denied Reynoso was involved.
+Sanchez told the El Doce TV station "there was a conflict, a fight in the neighborhood where he was," but denied Reynoso was involved.

+He said video footage from that night will "crumble this accusation."
+Sanchez also said Reynoso doesn't appear in any of it "for the simple reason he was not there.
+We will request the recovery of his freedom, he is unjustly detained."

 He also said video footage from that night will "crumble this accusation."
 He also said Reynoso doesn't appear in any of it "for the simple reason he was not there.
 We will request the recovery of his freedom, he is unjustly detained."